 In this Exercise IV, I hear yours and ours in the repetition of yr’s and ar’s.
 The r’s pick up on this and roll the poem along.
 The vowel section swings.
 Consonants snap and do marvelous things like the “n” of “can” (ending stanza) carried over (that momentary silence) and picked up first word in new stanza “n” of “never” which automatically doubles times it forward with ever so that even in this poem of direct statement, the phrasing is all rhythms and rhymes.
 Jonas’ enjambment (especially w/articles and prepositions) helps with pacing, tension, space, and hang time.
 Creeley said something like he learned his enjambment from listening to Charlie Parker.
 I believe him.
 Jonas learned from Creeley.
 He’d first heard him on Cid Corman’s radio show and read him in Corman’s seminal magazine Origin.
 Jonas’ friend Jack Spicer wrote that things correspond.

 My new reconsiderations of Exercises for Ear happen to coincide with the Poetry Room’s recent digitization of a 1969 Jonas reading.
 It is now the only (of two) recorded Jonas readings available.
-They did a great job cleaning it up.
 The recording is brilliant—clean, as if Jonas is in the room with you.
 It contains a selection of Exercises for Ear, along with other poems from his big work Orgasms, and what I think is his great long poem, “Love, the Poem, the Sea & Other Pieces Examined By Me”.
 I’m instantly struck by Jonas’ elegant, refined tone.
 The barrage of vowels and consonants so prevalent on the page is almost understated.
 The voice is confident, he navigates his lines, line breaks, starts and stops seamlessly.
 This reading catches Jonas at the height of his powers.
 Though recorded the year before he died, the level of his delivery is stellar.
 By this point in his life, Stephen Jonas knew that he’d accomplished what he set out to do:

 I look forward to continuing these explorations of Jonas in future installments.
 Stay tuned.